hagaiGS/gs-webui-test-beans/README.md

 the first displayed WebElement that matches the selector.

 Using this method, you can build a page that will handle different versions of your website
-thus making your tests more stable.
+thus making your webui.tests more stable.